neuquen8300/vuejs-datatable/tutorials/src/bundlers/index.md

 ### Alias the `vue` module

-Because *vuejs-datatable* imports bare `vue`, you should configure your bundler to alias the distribution you want to use.
+Because *vue-js-datatables* imports bare `vue`, you should configure your bundler to alias the distribution you want to use.

 #### Rollup